dataproofer/Dataproofer/README.md

 * [Sources](https://github.com/dataproofer/Dataproofer#sources)

 ## Test Suites
+### Information & Diagnostics
++ Count the number of rows
++ Check for empty columns (no values)
++ Check for numeric values in columns

 ### Core Suite
 + Check for duplicate rows
-+ Check for excel error dates
-+ Check for empty columns (no values)
-+ Check for numeric values
++ Integers at their upper limit (an indication there may be missing data lost when the data was exported)
-+ Check for whether there are exactly 65k rows (potential export error)
++ Check for whether there are exactly 65k rows (an indication there may be missing rows lost when the data was exported)
-+ Check for strings that are exactly 255 characters (potential export error)
++ Check for strings that are exactly 255 characters (an indication there may be missing data lost when the data was exported)

 ### Geo Suite
++ Check for invalid latitude and longitude values (values outside the range of -180º to 180º)
-+ Check for valid latitude and longitude values
++ Check for void latitude and longitude values (values at 0º,0º)

 ### Stats Suite
++ Check for outliers within a column relative to the column's median
-+ Check for outliers within a column
++ Check for outliers within a column relative to the column's mean
-—

 ## Getting started
 Download a .zip of the latest release [from the Dataproofer releases page](https://github.com/dataproofer/Dataproofer/releases).